jwarz/data-scientists-tools/intermediate_r/readme.md

 increments.
 Instead of deriving such a formula, why not use R to calculate the sum of a sequence?

-**Instructions:**
+**Steps**

--   Using the function
+1. Using the function
     <a href="http://www.rdocumentation.org/packages/base/functions/seq" target="_blank" rel="noopener noreferrer">`seq()`</a>,
     create a sequence that ranges from 1 to 500 in increments of 3.
     Assign the resulting vector to a variable `seq1`.
--   Again with the function
+2. Again with the function
     <a href="http://www.rdocumentation.org/packages/base/functions/seq" target="_blank" rel="noopener noreferrer">`seq()`</a>,
     create a sequence that ranges from 1200 to 900 in increments of -7.
     Assign it to a variable `seq2`.
--   Calculate the total sum of the sequences, either by using the
+3. Calculate the total sum of the sequences, either by using the
     <a href="http://www.rdocumentation.org/packages/base/functions/sum" target="_blank" rel="noopener noreferrer">`sum()`</a>
     function twice and adding the two results, or by first concatenating the sequences and then using the
     <a href="http://www.rdocumentation.org/packages/base/functions/sum" target="_blank" rel="noopener noreferrer">`sum()`</a>
     function once.
 Print the result to the console.

-**Solution:**

 ``` r
 # Create first sequence: seq1